Dec 082011

 Field assistants from right to left: Marina Knize, Ryan McMinds & Hannah Peck.
 Missing from this photo is Jeremy Upsal.

 The breeding experiment failed miserably.
-Here’s a Field Vision video about my set up.
+Here’s a video about my set up.
 Watching it now, I’m not surprised it didn’t work.
 Lizards kept escaping and breeding pairs seemed to hate each other.
 In total, I only collected four eggs—not nearly enough to estimate heritability.
 Additionally, I didn’t have the time or money to stay until those eggs hatched, much less rear them until adulthood.
 So, ixnay on the breeding experiment.
 It was a full-fledged failure.
 That’s OK.
 Research doesn’t always go as planned, which is why its important or researchers to be flexible.

 Birds Eye view of a diverse habitat.
 Open habitat (brown and grays) is interspersed with patches of vegetation